Poem code: Description

 In most uses of code poems, this process of selecting an indicator group and transposing the text would be repeated once (double transposition) to further scramble the letters.
 As an additional security measure, the agent would add prearranged errors into the text as security checks.
 For example, there might be an intentional error in every 18th letter to ensure that, if the agent was captured or the poem was found, the enemy might transmit without the security checks.

 Analysis

-The code's advantage is to provide relatively strong security while not requiring any codebook.
+The code's advantage is that it provides relatively strong security without requiring any codebook.

 However, the encryption process is error-prone when done by hand, and for security reasons, messages should be at least 200 words long.

 The security check was usually not effective: if a code was used after being intercepted and decoded by the enemy, any security checks were revealed.
 Further, the security check could often be tortured out from the agent.